the-rfer/fcc-isqa/README.md

 ## Information Security and Quality Assurance

-All project links will be available bellow
+All project links will be available bellow:

 | Project                   | Link |
 | :------------------------ | :--- |